abandroid/twitter/README.md

 [![Monthly Downloads](http://img.shields.io/packagist/dm/endroid/twitter.svg)](https://packagist.org/packages/endroid/twitter)
 [![License](http://img.shields.io/packagist/l/endroid/twitter.svg)](https://packagist.org/packages/endroid/twitter)

-This library helps making requests to the Twitter API, without having to bother too much about OAuth headers and building requests.
+This library helps making requests to the Twitter API and provides a Symfony Bundle which allows configuration and service retrieval via the service container.
 The only things you need are the keys which you can find in the [developer console](https://dev.twitter.com/).

 ## Installation